kunkunbobo/react-native-camera/docs/RNCamera.md

 - `doNotSave` (boolean true or false).
 Use this with `true` if you do not want the picture to be saved as a file to cache.
 If no value is specified `doNotSave:false` is used.
 If you only need the base64 for the image, you can use this with `base64:true` and avoid having to save the file.

  - `pauseAfterCapture` (boolean true or false).
 If true, pause the preview layer immediately after capturing the image.
 You will need to call `cameraRef.resumePreview()` before using the camera again.
 If no value is specified `pauseAfterCapture:false` is used.

+ - `orientation` (string or number).
+Specifies the orientation that us used for taking the picture.
+Possible values: `"portrait"`, `"portraitUpsideDown"`, `"landscapeLeft"` or `"landscapeRight"`.

 The promise will be fulfilled with an object with some of the following properties:

  - `width`: returns the image's width (taking image orientation into account)
  - `height`: returns the image's height (taking image orientation into account)
- - `uri`: returns the path to the image saved on your app's cache directory.
+ - `uri`: (string) the path to the image saved on your app's cache directory.
- - `base64`: returns the base64 representation of the image if required.
+ - `base64`: (string?) the base64 representation of the image if required.
  - `exif`: returns an exif map of the image if required.
+ - `pictureOrientation`: (number) the orientation of the picture
+ - `deviceOrientation`: (number) the orientation of the device

  #### `recordAsync([options]): Promise`